-Julius, Emma’s husband, was a powerful man not only in Greensboro, but in many other parts of North Carolina as well.
-He started the Chamber of Commerce in Greensboro, and was also the president of both the Cape Fear and Yadkin Valley Railroad and the South Carolina-Central Pacific Railway Company.
+Julius, Emma’s husband, was an accomplished man in Greensboro who was well-known across North Carolina.
+He was a founder of the Chamber of Commerce in Greensboro, and was also the president of both the Cape Fear and Yadkin Valley Railroad and the South Carolina-Central Pacific Railway Company.
 Browne painted his portrait around 1869, and the artist was able to capture Gray’s respected demeanor.
-One interesting aspect of Julius, and also Emma’s, portrait is that the frame maker’s sticker has been left on the back of the frame (see image below).
-Thomas Hooper, of New York, made the frames; their gilded design and red stencil pattern make them very unique in Blandwood’s collection.
+One interesting aspect of Julius, and also Emma’s, portrait is that the frame maker’s sticker remain attached to the back of the frame (see image below).
+Thomas Hooper, of New York, made the frames; their gilded design and red stencil pattern make them unique in Blandwood’s collection.

 Detail of Frame Thomas Hooper’s Sticker